Customer journey mapping: The basics (CJM tutorial part 1)

-- What is a customer journey map?
+- What is a (customer) journey map?

-- What is customer journey mapping?
+- What is (customer) journey mapping?

-What is a customer journey map?
+What is a (customer) journey map?

-What is customer journey mapping?
+So what is customer journey mapping?

 Shortly summarized: Journey maps help to understand the customer perspective, find and communicate customer experience gaps and explore potential solutions.
 They focus on concrete use cases (jobs-to-be-done) of certain customer groups (personas).

 Typical structure of journey maps

 When working with journey maps it is important to know that they can vary depending on their goal, context, detail, etc.